 - Form your own group of up to 10 swimmers OR Find swimmers here

-- Book your date to swim (Bookings open in July – 1st swim in November – Subscribe to get in first)
+- Book your date to swim (Bookings open on August 1 – Click here)

 All Rip swims are done as part of a group.
 You will need to do at least 1 training swim with your group prior to the day.
 It is essential that you are fit and well acclimatised to swim “the Rip” but with a focussed training regime anyone can do it.

 A little more about “The Rip”